michaelkamprath/eater-sap-1-improvements/advanced-alu/README.md

 * `If` and `Jf` flags control lines removed.
 Now, microcode will use the comparison unit to test for zero in the `I`, `J`, and `HL` registers during increment and decrement operations.
 * `Fo` flags out control line added
 * The `SUB` signal is now relevant only to decrement operations in the `I`, `J`, and `HL` registers.
+* The `XTD` control line was moved to one of the 74HCT236 banks since in its currently implementation it will never need to be active when another control line is active.

 ### Gate Array Logic
 #### ALU Instruction Control Line Configurations